 Golden Globes 2024 Red Carpet Photos: See Every Celeb Guest & All of the Incredible Fashion!

-Red carpet arrivals are underway at the 2024 Golden Globe Awards and we’ll be bringing you photos of every celeb in attendance right here!
+So many stars walked the red carpet at the 2024 Golden Globe Awards and we have photos of every celeb in attendance right here!

-The stars are stepping out for the annual event held at the Beverly Hilton Hotel on Sunday (January 7) in Beverly Hills, Calif.
+The stars stepped out for the annual event held at the Beverly Hilton Hotel on Sunday (January 7) in Beverly Hills, Calif.

-We’ll be highlighting all of the best fashion all night long and will be updating this post live, so keep checking back.
-Who do you think will be best dressed?!
+Make sure to check out our list of the 25 best dressed stars of the night, ranked in order.

-Comedian Jo Koy is hosting the Golden Globes this year and so many celebs are expected to attend, including Taylor Swift, who is nominated for Cinematic and Box Office Achievement for The Eras Tour concert film.
+Oppenheimer and Succession were the two biggest winners of the night and you can see all of the winners in our roundup post.

 Head inside for photos of every celeb who walked the red carpet…